-3.1 Installed Capacity (ICAP) Ratings
+3.1 ICAP Ratings

-Installed capacity (ICAP) represents the available capacity at a given point in time.
+For resource adequacy modelling, ICAP represents the available capacity at a given point in time.
 The maximum capability for most thermal generating resources, such as nuclear, biofuel and gas-fired generators, is affected by external factors, such as ambient temperature and humidity or cooling water temperature.
 To capture those variables, the ICAP value for each thermal generator is modelled on a monthly basis.